 One pathway for improving the efficiency of biotoxin monitoring programs is to tailor the frequency of sampling to the toxicokinetics of the monitored species (Blanco, 2009).
 Toxicokinetics describe the processes and rates of accumulation (a.k.a., uptake, adsorption), distribution, metabolism, and depuration (a.k.a., excretion, elimination, detoxification) of biotoxins within a species (Landrum et al., 1992).
 The rate at which species accumulate toxins determines how quickly monitoring should begin and proceed after a HAB is detected.
-For example, monitoring could begin later and advance more slowly if accumulation is slow, but should begin sooner and advance more quickly if accumulation is fast.
+For example, monitoring could begin later and advance more slowly if accumulation is slow but should begin sooner and advance more quickly if accumulation is fast.
 The distribution of toxin burden among different tissues is important because it determines what tissue is the most useful indicator of public health risk and whether a species could be safely consumed and successfully marketed following the evisceration (removal) of the most toxic tissue.
 The metabolism of the consumed toxin into new compounds, which can be either more or less toxic than the original compound (Bricelj and Shumway, 1998), contributes to the duration of seafood toxicity.
 Finally, the rate of depuration determines how frequently monitoring is needed after a species becomes toxic to facilitate the timely end of management actions.
 It can also be used to provide seafood harvesters, processors, and dealers forecasts of when management actions are likely to cease.

 The use of depuration rates to design more efficient biotoxin monitoring and management is particularly promising because of the availability of good mathematical models for describing depuration and forecasting the duration of high toxicity.
 In general, depuration kinetics are theorized to follow either one- or two-compartment exponential decay (Blanco, 2009).
 In a one-compartment model, biotoxins are assumed to accumulate within a single “compartment”, which can represent a single tissue, a group of tissues, or even a whole organism, and are assumed to be exponentially lost to the environment at a single rate.
 For example, a toxin might accumulate in the digestive system following ingestion and then be quickly eliminated through egestion.
 In a two-compartment model, biotoxins are assumed to accumulate in an initial compartment (e.g., the digestive system) with some transference to a second compartment (e.g., muscle) with a slower exponential depuration rate.
+A two compartment model can also be conceptualized and parameterized to represent the depuration of labile and strongly bound toxins or sub-tissues within a single compartment.
 Theoretically, depuration rates could be described using even more compartments, though statistical support for increasingly complex models to offer more parsimonious fits seems unlikely; to our knowledge, the maximum number of compartments used in practice is three (Ye et al., 2021).
 With knowledge of the exponential decay constants for any of these models, managers could forecast depuration timelines (Fig. 1) and provide themselves, fishermen, and aquaculture farmers with valuable predictions of when seafood is expected to be safe for consumption.